jhalmu/TwitterBot/README.md

 - Thinking about tweeking things.
 I have ingreased bots acting times from 60 sec to 480 sec.
 Is it good or bad?
 Best week is maeby if I put just filter that it only process current days tweets?
 - Yes, can not say if Follower part works in docker.
 Should I separate scripts or use shell script?
 I do not like to separate.

+### 19.5 2022
+- Now follow followers works also (via start.sh).
+Next thinking what is relevant or essential info and how to show that.
+Thinking that some information can be in profile?
+Maeby in pinned tweet?

 ### TODOS
 P = Partial, X= Done
 -[P] Check time so not retweeting old news <- actually it is allready limited to 7 days, but it can be expanded to check that it favs tweets only written in same day.
 No need now.